nathanieldchu/ubuild_CCF/join.md

     on evolutionary timescales</strong>.
 Most bad things result from short-term thinking.
     Climate change, war, all-you-can-eat Indian buffet.
 But life is a long-term game, so be honest, be humble, and don’t be an asshole.</p><p><strong>Stay hungry</strong>.
-    Always seek discomfort and growth.
+    Seek discomfort and growth.
 To make a future world better than the present, make your present self better than your past.
 Don’t compare yourself with others but with who you were yesterday.</p><p><strong>Make meaning through others</strong>.
     Look, we all fantasize about abandoning the world for a hut in the woods.
-But in life, the most meaningful things are experienced with others, and the biggest problems aren’t solved alone.
+But in life, most meaningful things are experienced with others, and the biggest problems aren’t solved alone.
 Trust others, and they will trust you; understand others, and you will understand yourself; work with others on big problems, and wake up with a purpose.</p><p><strong>Savor every bite.</strong> Have fun and take care of yourself.
 Sometimes even the end of civilization isn’t that serious.
 You have one life; bask in it.</p>"
 - template: detail-content
   block: text-1
   headline: The Process